Login or Register to make a submission.

 Additional Authorship Options:

-Joint first or senior authorship: In the case of joint first authorship, a footnote should be added to the author listing, e.g. ‘X and Y should be considered joint first author’ or ‘X and Y should be considered joint senior author’.
+Joint first or senior authorship: In the case of joint first authorship, a footnote should be added to the author listing, e.g. "X and Y should be considered joint first author" or "X and Y should be considered joint senior author".
 The joint first or senior authorship is limited to two in each category.

 Acknowledgments: